 Social Media and Personal Injury Lawsuits

 Social media has largely been very prevalent in recent years, with many users engaging in these sites on a day-to-day or even hourly-to-hourly basis.
 In fact, it has become so much of a social norm that many individuals do not think of the potential damage these sites can do, especially when it comes to personal injury victims.
-If you or a loved one is involved in a suit over a personal injury that has occurred, you should be aware how social media has been utilized to sway lawsuits in the wrong direction.
+If you or a loved one is involved in a lawsuit over a personal injury that has occurred, you should be aware how social media has been utilized to sway lawsuits in the wrong direction.
 To understand just how problematic misuse of social media can be, it is essential to understand the situation as a whole, as well as understand preventive steps you can take to guard your information.

 The Problem- Your Posts Misconstrued